 While the examples above may strike some as peculiar, these personalized memorials are warmer, more intimate gatherings that encourage family and friends to reflect on the whole person and all the things they enjoyed in life rather than focus solely on their absence.
 Personal touches coupled with a less formal atmosphere also help funeralgoers feel more comfortable with sharing memories of the decedent.

 Other elements can personalize a funeral service in addition to themes and creative décor.
-For example, music at a funeral service is not limited strictly to religious hymns.
+For example, music at a funeral service is not strictly limited to religious hymns.
 Funeral song selection can and should include the decedent’s favorite music.
 Photographs can easily personalize a service as well.
-Today it is commonplace to feature not only photographs, but also video tributes during a visitation.
+Today it is commonplace to feature not only photographs but also video tributes during a visitation.
 Dignity Memorial® funeral homes include the production of an Everlasting Memorial® video tribute with many of their funeral and cremation plans.
 Favorite religious passages, prayers, poems and other written works can be read at the service or printed in programs for an added personal touch as well.

 Many families also choose to host receptions after the service, either at the funeral home, in the family’s home or at a favorite venue, such as a restaurant or park.
 These gatherings can be formal or extremely casual and usually include food and drink and sometimes entertainment.
 Receptions can be easily personalized with the decedent’s favorite music, activities, foods and beverages.
-Many are hosted pot-luck style these days in order to minimize the pressure and expense on the family and help guests feel more involved.
+Many are hosted pot-luck style these days to minimize the pressure and expense on surviving family and help guests feel more involved.

 The bottom line is that funeral services are changing to meet the needs of a generation that has different ideas about life and death.
 You, and those you care for, can expect more and demand more from the funeral planning process.
 Making a plan in advance is the best way to ensure that one’s memorial service matches their personality and preferences.

 By focusing the funeral service on things the decedent enjoyed and the experiences shared throughout their life, it encourages storytelling and discussion, which is an excellent way to preserve family memories.
-In some instances, these discussions may allow the family to learn special things about their loved one that they may have never known otherwise.
+In some instances, these conversations may allow the family to learn special things about their late loved one that they may have never known otherwise.